-He was born four weeks premature after his mom was in a car accident Jan.
-26, 2010.
-He suffered from hypoxia (lack of oxygen), placental abruption (when the placenta peels away from the walls of the uterus) and partial brain damage.
-He was even pronounced clinically dead that day.
+Kaleb Webb was born four weeks premature after his mom was in a car accident in January 2010.
+He suffered from hypoxia (lack of oxygen), the effects of his mother’s placental abruption (when the placenta peels away from the uterine walls) and partial brain damage.

+Kaleb’s initial prognosis was vague.
 "It was really bleak at first," said Gail Gowitt, Kaleb's mom.
-"Doctors weren't able to tell what he was going to be able to do."
+"Doctors couldn’t tell what he would be able to do."

 At 8 months, Kaleb's parents and pediatrician started noticing developmental delays in him, like not reaching to feed himself.
 He began physical therapy at Children's at Satellite Boulevard shortly after.

-By the time he was 18 months old, however, Kaleb still wasn't able to walk due to spasticity (stiff or rigid muscles) in his legs.
+At 18 months old, however, Kaleb still couldn’t walk due to spasticity (stiff or rigid muscles) in his legs.
 He was then diagnosed with cerebral palsy (CP).

-She said Kaleb may be a candidate for a surgery called selective dorsal rhizotomy (SDR).
+One of our pediatric physiatrists with the Children's Rehabilitation Associates, who examined Kaleb, said he may be a candidate for a surgery called selective dorsal rhizotomy (SDR).
 This is a neurosurgical procedure that can reduce spasticity without affecting sensation or strength.

-When Kaleb's parents met William Boydston, Ph.D., M.D., Pediatric Neurosurgeon and the Practice Director of Neurosurgery, who would be doing the procedure, they were convinced it was the right step for their son.
+When Kaleb's parents met Dr. William Boydston, the Practice Director of Neurosurgery, who would be doing the procedure, they were convinced it was the right step for their son.